ca-lida/Scotch-Recommender/README.md

 To test it out, download final_cluster.pkl and recommender_fn.py, which you can use to help select your next bottle.

-For more in detail statistical info on how I explored clustering mechanisms and treated the data, please see STATS. py
+For more in detail statistical info on how I explored clustering mechanisms and treated the data, please see Theory.MD